marimo-team/vscode-marimo/README.md

 > The extension will use the Python interpreter from the Python extension by default.
 Make sure you have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed and configured.

 1. **Workspace Settings (Recommended)**
    Create or edit `.vscode/settings.json` in your workspace.
-You can set the default Python interpreter for your workspace, or just for marimo.
+You can set the default Python interpreter for your entire workspace, or just for marimo.

    For setting the workspace Python interpreter, you can set: